Digital Guardian DLP Review and Best Alternatives

 SolarWinds Security Event Manager

 SolarWinds Security Event Manager is a SIEM system and log manager that also includes a file integrity monitor.
-In addition, this package consists of a range of security services, including a vulnerability scanner.
-So, you get system hardening tips and then constant security monitoring with this bundle.
+In addition, this package consists of a range of security services, including a vulnerability scanner, as well as system hardening tips and then constant security monitoring with this bundle.
 This package’s services provide compliance with PCI DSS, GLBA, SOX, NERC CIP, and HIPAA.

 Key Features:

-• PCI DSS, GLBA, SOX, NERC CIP, and HIPAA
+• Regulatory Compliance: Supports adherence to key standards like PCI DSS, GLBA, SOX, NERC CIP, and HIPAA, simplifying compliance processes.

 Why do we recommend it?